bykevinyang/personal-site/content/pages/about/index.md

 {{ img(path= "./about.jpg", alt="Me on the Hacker Zephyr", caption="Me on the Hacker Zephyr", width="100%", link="https://www.youtube.com/watch?v=2BID8_pGuqA") }}

-I love to tinker with hardware and build stuff with my hands.
-I program in 🕊️ Swift, 🦀 Rust, and 🐍 Python.
+I love to tinker🧰 with hardware and build🔨 stuff with my hands.

+I program in Python🐍, Swift🕊️, and Rust🦀.
 I'm also an avid bash-scripter.

 Check out my [projects](https://kevin.dino.icu/projects/) page to see what I've been up to!